 A diverse team can incorporate many different skills, which can be used to inspire other people.
 Then every team member can learn something new from each colleague.

 Often, companies hire people who have similar methods for completing tasks.
 You want to minimize this practice, because creativity lies in using a variety of problem-solving tactics.
-In other words, a diverse team brings new perspectives about solving problems.
+In other words, building a diverse team brings new perspectives about solving problems.

 “During my time working at Allenby Concept House, I met many interesting people from different backgrounds.
 This made working together very easy and insightful.”